Chris Coates

 Chris Coates is an American journalist who serves as senior director of local news at Lee Enterprises.
-He has held editorial leadership roles at several regional newspapers and worked in newsroom strategy and development.
-Editor & Publisher included Coates in its 2024 Editors Extraordinaire list and its 2013 25 Under 35 feature.
+He previously served as executive editor of the Richmond Times-Dispatch and Virginia state editor for the company.
+He has held editorial leadership roles at multiple regional newspapers and has been recognized for newsroom leadership and innovation, including being included in Editor & Publisher’s Editors Extraordinaire list.

 Early life and education

 Coates was born in Trenton, Michigan.
 He graduated from Trenton High School and earned a Bachelor of Arts in broadcast journalism from Columbia College Chicago in 2004.
 While at Columbia, he served as editor-in-chief of the student newspaper, The Columbia Chronicle.

 Career

 Coates began his journalism career in California in 2004, reporting for the Los Angeles Downtown News and later the San Fernando Valley Business Journal in Woodland Hills, California, where he covered healthcare, biotechnology, and government.

 He later joined the Suburban Journals of Greater St. Louis as a reporter and editor.
 From 2011 to 2016, he held editorial leadership positions at the Sioux City Journal in Iowa, including as editor.
 During that time, the paper received General Excellence awards from the National Newspaper Association.

 In 2015, Coates became a content coach at The News Journal in Delaware, part of the USA Today Network, with a focus on investigative reporting.

 In 2017, Coates became executive editor of the Herald & Review in Decatur, Illinois.
 In 2019, the paper was included in Editor & Publisher’s "10 Newspapers That Do It Right," a feature recognizing newsroom innovation and performance.

 He later served as Central Illinois editor for Lee Enterprises, overseeing multiple publications including the Pantagraph in Bloomington, Illinois.

 In 2022, Coates became executive editor of the Richmond Times-Dispatch in Richmond, Virginia, and was promoted the following year to Virginia state editor for Lee Enterprises.
 In 2023, he was appointed senior director - local news for the company.